Jorge Soler Player Props: Marlins vs. Orioles

-Friday, Jorge Soler and the Miami Marlins take on the Baltimore Orioles and Dean Kremer, with the first pitch at 7:05 PM ET.
+The Miami Marlins, including Jorge Soler (.324 batting average in his past 10 games), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.

-In his most recent action (on July 9 against the Phillies) he went 1-for-4.
+In his most recent game, he hit a home run while going 1-for-4 against the Orioles.

 Jorge Soler Game Info & Props vs. the Orioles